 For the current range of Ducati models, please visit the Ducati website

 As part of your motorcycle insurance policy, you receive a number of benefits.
-These include cover when riding other motorcycles, 90-day European Union insurance as standard and RAC Breakdown cover can be organised for added peace of mind.
+These include cover when riding other motorcycles (qualifying criteria applies), 90-day European Union insurance as standard and RAC Breakdown cover can be organised for added peace of mind.

 Whether you’re looking for comprehensive, third party fire and theft or third party-only cover for your Ducati motorcycle, you’ll want to know that you choose an insurer you can trust.